 National Party leader Hasil Bizinjo while defending his political ally -- PML-N -- the very next day of Supreme Court’s verdict of disqualifying Nawaz Sharif blurted out that some 60 per cent of the members of Parliament had work permits of countries other than Pakistan.

-It won’t be surprising if more Iqamas of the parliamentarian surface in coming days as the curious case of Iqama is no mystery anymore.
+It won’t be surprising if more Iqamas of the parliamentarians surface in coming days as the curious case of Iqama is no mystery anymore.
 However, will people still elect such politicians in future elections is a mystery.

 Published in Dawn, August 2nd, 2017